 Executives are four times more likely to be victims of phishing attacks than other employees.
 In addition, over one-third of executives have clicked on a phishing link, and nearly one-quarter use easy-to-remember passwords, with many keeping the passwords for years.

-Furthermore, upper management accounts are more valuable to hijacking because they have security clearances and exceptions that can give attackers access to sensitive data, systems, and resources.
+Furthermore, upper management accounts are particularly valuable to hijackers due to their security clearances and exceptions, which can grant attackers access to sensitive data, systems, and resources.

 Randomize Phishing Tests